Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 3. Yet certainly wanted know where and how the money is spent and used for Kingdom purposes

 # Who we are
-1. GPN volentrers, please refer vision and mission statements here http://globalprayernetwork.co/about.php
+1. GPN volenteers, please refer vision and mission statements here http://globalprayernetwork.co/about.php
 2. Team that prays together and stays together for the work of the ministry
 3. Willing the Serve